jsleb333/quadboost/README.md

 ## Global explanation of the program

-The file `quadboost.py` provides an implementation of the QuadBoost.MH algorithm as well as a WeakLearner based on Ridge regression.
+The file `quadboost.py` provides an implementation of the QuadBoost.MH algorithm.
 A `main()` function with minimal working example is also provided.

+The file `weak_learner.py` provides some weak learners to be used with QuadBoost.

 The file `label_encoder.py` provides an implementation of LabelEncoder and inherited classes.
 These LabelEncoder can transform a set of labels into vectors encoding the classes, such as _one-hot_ encoding or _all-pairs_ encodings.
 The class provides a method to encode and decode labels, and support custom encodings.
 Examples of such custom encodings are presented in the `encodings.json` file.